 Arguably a bigger problem is code interpretation.
 At some point, determining if what you’re trying to do is in or out of compliance is determined by a human being.

 Early adopters in any domain often struggle for regulations to catch up, and containers are no different.
-But thankfully, containers have been growing in popularity for well over a decade so most people have at least some familiarity and it’s almost unheard of for a container home to just be forbidden.
+But thankfully, containers have been growing in popularity for well over a decade.
+Most people have at least some familiarity with the idea and it’s almost unheard of for a container home to just be outright forbidden.

-In the future, as the International Code Council actively works to incorporate specific language about container construction into the model building codes in the coming years, any ambiguity left in the process should start to subside.
+In the future, as the International Code Council actively works to incorporate specific language about container construction into the model building codes, any ambiguity left in the process should start to subside.

 Most people, even DIYers, end up getting some help from outside contractors.
 It’s rare that someone has the time, skills, and equipment to do every single task with building a container home, though it certainly does happen.